 Complete HVAC training

 Once you obtained your high school diploma or GED, you can apply for vocational HVAC training.
 Since the trade has become quite multifaceted and reliant upon digital technology, employers typically prefer candidates with formal training.
-HVAC training at TWS in Jacksonville can be finished within 7 months.
+HVAC training at TWS in Houston or Jacksonville can be finished within 7 months.
 You learn about the fundamentals of electricity, solar, and refrigeration.
 You also work on residential-, commercial-, and refrigeration systems.
 You will have the ability to hone HVAC skills like identifying causes of operating errors, performing routine system maintenance, and installing the correct equipment.